thephpleague/flysystem/docs/adapter/aws-s3-v3.md

 ### Default credential provider usage

 If an IAM role is assigned to your EC2 instances, it is not necessary to specifically set environment or config based key and secret credentials.
-The default credential provider can simply be used by omitting `credentials` when creating an S3 client.
+The default credential provider can be used by omitting `credentials` when creating an S3 client.

 ```php
 use Aws\S3\S3Client;